Bhutan: Sports

 Bhutan's national and most popular sport is archery.
 Competitions are held regularly in most villages.
 It differs from Olympic standards in technical details such as the placement of the targets and atmosphere.
 Two targets are placed over 100 m apart, and teams shoot from one end of the field to the other.
 Each member of the team shoots two arrows per round.
 Traditional Bhutanese archery is a social event, and competitions are organised between villages, towns, and amateur teams.
 There is usually plenty of food and drink complete with singing and dancing.
 Attempts to distract an opponent include standing around the target and making fun of the shooter's ability.
 Darts (khuru) is an equally popular outdoor team sport, in which heavy wooden darts pointed with a 10 cm nail are thrown at a paperback-sized target 10 to 20 m away.

 Another traditional sport is the Digor, which resembles the shot put and horseshoe throwing.

-Another popular sport is basketball.
+Another popular sport is football.
 In 2002, Bhutan's national football team played Montserrat, in what was billed as The Other Final; the match took place on the same day Brazil played Germany in the World Cup final, but at the time Bhutan and Montserrat were the world's two lowest ranked teams.
 The match was held in Thimphu's Changlimithang National Stadium, and Bhutan won 4–0.
 A documentary of the match was made by the Dutch filmmaker Johan Kramer.
 In 2015, Bhutan won its first two FIFA World Cup Qualifying matches, beating Sri Lanka 1–0 in Sri Lanka and 2–1 in Bhutan.
 Cricket has also gained popularity in Bhutan, particularly since the introduction of television channels from India.
 The Bhutan national cricket team is one of the most successful affiliate nations in the region.